Choice of Law: Blackston v. Doctors

 In September 2023, the Supreme Court of Maryland agreed to review this case.
 The Court docket shows an oral argument set for January 2024.
 This Blog will continue to follow the lawsuit.

-Mark Kopec is a top-rated Maryland medical malpractice lawyer.
-The Kopec Law Firm is located in Baltimore and helps clients throughout Maryland and Washington, D.C.
-You can contact us on 800-604-0704 for a free consultation.
-Thank you for reading the Maryland Medical Malpractice Lawyer Blog.
+Mark Kopec is a top-rated Baltimore medical malpractice lawyer.
+Contact us at 800-604-0704 to speak directly with Attorney Kopec in a free consultation.
+The Kopec Law Firm is in Baltimore and helps clients throughout Maryland and Washington, D.C.
+Thank you for reading the Baltimore Medical Malpractice Lawyer Blog.

 What Our Clients Say About Us